neungkl/instant-grader/README.md

 ### Platform support

-Instant grader is support in Linux platform.
+Instant grader is supported in Linux platform.
 Maybe Windows in future.<br>
 But currently, Windows is not supported.

 ### Language support & Prerequire

-You NEED to install compiler of each language before use instant grader.
+You NEED to install compiler of each language before using instant grader.
 But NO setting for compile and run message.

 - C (require gcc)